 Alternative loans are not credited to your account automatically.
 If a student has applied and has been approved for an Alternative loan, you may want to notify the One Stop or the Business Office that additional funding is anticipated and forthcoming and will be applied to your account/bill.
 Informing the One Stop/Business Office how you plan to pay your bill, before its due date, can prevent late fee charges.

 We have based your award on your estimated cost of education which includes both DIRECT COSTS (tuition, fees, and on-campus room and board) and INDIRECT COSTS (books, off-campus room and board, transportation, utilities, medical/dental, child care, and miscellaneous expenses related to your attendance at UMFK).
-To avoid confusion, keep in mind that your University bill, which you will receive from the UMFK Business Office, will only list your DIRECT COSTS.
+To avoid confusion, keep in mind that your University bill, generated by the UMFK Business Office (and available in MaineStreet to view), will only list your DIRECT COSTS.
 You will be charged for your fall and spring semesters separately.
 Your anticipated academic financial aid will be applied to your student account in two parts, i.e., half for the fall semester and half for the spring semester.
 View UMFK's Cost of Education Chart here.

 Find the information on the Cost of Education Chart that best corresponds to your situation (i.e., on-campus, off-campus, in-state, out of state etc.).
 Compare the estimated costs listed for your specific category to determine your estimated costs.
 You may also want to consider other personal living school related costs as well, such as money for gas and rent, if you are living off-campus.